 I chose a garlic and herb paste from The Complete Meat Cookbook for the piece of loin that I cut off the bone.

-I rubbed this mixture all over the meat and bones, then tied them back together in 3 locations using butcher's twine (Photo 5).
+I rubbed this mixture all over the meat and bones, then tied them back together in 3 locations using kitchen twine (Photo 5).
 This loin marinated overnight in the refrigerator.

 For the other half of the loin, I used a variation on an orange juice marinade posted by Kevin Taylor, aka "Stogie", on The Virtual Weber Bulletin Board.
 Kevin's original recipe called for stuffing the pork loin with 10 garlic cloves, then marinating overnight in the liquid ingredients.
 I skipped the stuffing and added 2 crushed garlic cloves directly to the marinade.